How To Replace a Ceiling Light Fixture

 To replace most ceiling fixtures you’ll have to be elevated.
 Always use a safe ladder that will allow your head to be level or almost level with the fixture and will let you use your arms freely without excessive stretching.
 Be sure to refer to any manufacture’s instructions regarding the appropriate use of the fixture or special installation instructions.

 The first rule whenever you engage in any electrical work is to turn the power off.
 Do this first before you do anything else.
 Locate your service panel (circuit breaker or fuse box) and turn off the appropriate breaker or remove the correct fuse.
-To insure you’ve disconnected the right circuit try turning on the light.
-If it’s not functioning go on to the next step.
-If it is working you still have to locate and turn off the correct circuit.
+To ensure you’ve disconnected the right circuit try turning on the light or by using a circuit tester.
+If the power is off, go on to the next step.
 After turning off power to the fixture, as a double safeguard place the switch that directly controls the light in the “off” position.

-If possible first remove the bulb(s) from the fixture and then using a screwdriver loosen the screws that hold the ceiling fixture in place.
+If possible, first remove the bulb(s) from the fixture and then using a screwdriver or your fingers to loosen the screws that hold the ceiling fixture in place.
 While taking out the screws, hold the ceiling fixture stable with your other hand.
 If someone is helping you by holding the ceiling light, they should be on their own ladder

 Once the fixture is free do not disconnect it.
 First, make note of how the wires are connected.
-If you need to, take time to draw a diagram or make notes.
-You will be connecting the new fixture in exactly the same way.
+If you need to, take time to draw a diagram, take a photo or make notes.
+In most cases, you will be connecting the new fixture in exactly the same way.

 Now disconnect the wires by unscrewing the wire nuts and set the old fixture aside.
-Taking the new fixture you’ll notice that the connecting wires are stripped, probably exposing a small length of wire.
-Next, strip off enough insulation with a wire stripper to reveal ½-inch of wire.
+On the new fixture you’ll notice that the connecting wires are pre-stripped, probably exposing a small length of wire.
+If needed, strip off enough insulation from both the fixture wires and the fixture box wires in the ceiling with a wire stripper to reveal ½-inch of wire.

 Lift the fixture in place carefully tucking the wires into the box.
-Depending on the style of your new fixture you may need to extend the length of the mounting screws or drill new mounting holes if they don’t match with the old ones.
+Depending on the style of your new fixture you may need to extend the length of the mounting screws or possibly change the mounting plate on the fixture box.
+Secure the fixture mounting screws tightly.

 Screw in the recommended light bulbs and turn on the breaker.
 Turn on the light switch to make sure the new fixture is functioning.